-There are 2 plugins which we highly recommend if you want to optimize your content properly and there they are.
+We highly recommend Rank Math SEO plugin if you want to optimize your content properly.

 It helps you quickly optimize your blog posts and pages for targeted keywords and also it suggests where to insert your keywords in order to make them rank well in search results.
 It also helps with XML sitemaps, setting canonical URLs and so on.

-One of the biggest SEO mistakes most bloggers make is this: they are not aware of Site Audits.
+One of the biggest blunders most bloggers make is this: they don’t care about fixing SEO-related issues on their site.
+MOST website owners are not aware of Site Audits.

 So how can you get started with site audits?

-Site audits is definitely a technical related thing so if you’re not a tech savvy, we highly recommend you to pick few SEO tools.
+Site audits are definitely a technical-related thing, so if you’re not tech-savvy, we highly recommend you pick a few SEO tools.

-In our case, we use and highly recommend SEMrush tool which is one of the most popular SEO tools in the world used by millions of people.
-It offers you Site Audit feature where you can easily find and fix all your site SEO or technical related issues at one place.
+In our case, we use and highly recommend Semrush tool which is one of the most popular SEO tools in the world used by millions of people.
+It offers you Site Audit feature where you can easily find and fix all your site SEO or technical-related issues in one place.